OpenMage/magento-lts/docs/DDEV.md

 ## phpMyAdmin

-Run in the terminal window this command `ddev get ddev/ddev-phpmyadmin` then restart DDEV.
-To launch phpMyAdmin in the browser run this command in the terminal window `ddev phpmyadmin`.
+Run in the terminal window `ddev get ddev/ddev-phpmyadmin` to install the phpMyAdmin add-on then restart DDEV.

+To launch phpMyAdmin in the browser run in the terminal window `ddev phpmyadmin`.

 ## Mailpit

-To launch Mailpit in the browser run this command in the terminal window `ddev mailpit`.
+To launch Mailpit in the browser run in the terminal window `ddev mailpit`.

 ## Setting up cronjobs

-It is mandatory to run first in the terminal window this command `ddev get ddev/ddev-cron`.
+Run in the terminal window `ddev get ddev/ddev-cron` to install the cron add-on then restart DDEV.

-By default the OpenMage cronjob is running every minute.
+By default the OpenMage cronjob runs every minute.
 If you want to change it edit the file `.ddev/web-build/openmage.cron`.

 You can set the OpenMage cronjob using DDEV hooks, but you must comment all the lines in the file `.ddev/web-build/openmage.cron`.
 Edit the file `.ddev/config.yaml` and insert the following lines